wp-plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

+= 1.3.0 =
+Major new features release.
+Upgrade now for 2 new Features plus 1 Bug fix.

 = 1.2.2 =
 Upgrade now for full compatibility with WooCommerce Version 2.3.7 and WordPress version 4.1.1